skwasjer/IbanNet/test/IbanNet.Benchmark/BenchmarkResults.md

 |      NuGet IBAN4NET v1.0.6 | 607.935 us | 2.7713 us | 2.5923 us | 15.6250 | 0.9766 |     - |  97.97 KB |

 - NuGet IbanValidator performs pretty good.
 Note that it does not do strict validation, so false positives may occur.
-- **IbanNet** performance is decent, but does do strict validation.
-This means no false positives, at cost of extra CPU time.
+- **IbanNet** performance is decent, and does do strict validation.
+This means no false positives, at cost of some extra CPU time.
-- NuGet IBAN4NET does not perform very good because it recreates a list of countries per individual validation.
+- NuGet IBAN4NET does not perform very good in comparison because it recreates a list of countries per individual validation (also evident from memory use).

-As the author of IbanNet, I can attest that code readability was given priority over performance.
-Let's see if we can change this.
+I generally prefer code readability/maintainability over performance.
+And while performance is not terrible, IBAN validation might for some use cases be in a hot path, so let's see what can be done to improve performance.

 ### After refactor (no regex rules)